-We are over 735 households strong, and looking forward to announcing our location soon.
+We are now 1450+ members strong, and construction is underway on our future location: 250 E. Broad St. in Bethlehem.
 If this is a good time for you to consider membership, become a member today and help us make our co-op a reality!

 The BFC Story: